dagraham/etm-dgraham/README.md

 	- Automatically assigned.
 The default is to suppose that jobs must be completed sequentially in the order in which they are listed.
 E.g., with

 				- automatically assigned
 					@j job A
 					@j job B
 					@j job C
+					@j job D

-		`job A` has no prerequisites but is a prerequisite for `job B` which, in turn, is a prerequisite for `job C`.
+		`job A` has no prerequisites but is a prerequisite for `job B` which, in turn, is a prerequisite for `job C` which, finally, is a prerequisite for `job D`.

 	- Manually assigned.
 Job prequisites can also be assigned manually using entries for `&i` (identifier) and `&p`, (comma separated list of identifiers of immediate prequisites).
 E.g., with

 				- manually assigned
 					@j job a &i a
-				@j job b &i b
+					@j job b &i b &p a
-				@j job c &i 3 &p a, b
+					@j job c &i c &p a
+					@j job d &i d &p c

-		Neither `job a` nor `job b` have any prerequisites but `job a` and `job b` are both prerequistes for `job c`.
+		Here `job a` has no prequisites but is a prerequisite for both `job b` and `job c` and `job c` is a prerequisite for `job d`.
 The order in which the jobs are listed is irrelevant in this case.

 - Tasks with jobs are displayed by job using a combination of the task and job summaries with a type character indicating the status of the job.
 E.g.,

-          x manually assigned [1/1/1]: job a
+          x manually assigned [1/2/1]: job a
-          - manually assigned [1/1/1]: job b
+          - manually assigned [1/2/1]: job b
+          - manually assigned [1/2/1]: job c
-          + manually assigned [1/1/1]: job c
+          + manually assigned [1/2/1]: job d

-  would indicate that `job a` is *finished*, `job b` is *available* (has no unfinished prerequistites) and that `job c` is *waiting* (has one or more unfinished prerequisties).
-The status indicator in square brackets indicates the numbers of finished, available and waiting jobs, respectively.
+	would indicate that `job a` is *finished*, `job b`  and `job c` are *available* (have no unfinished prerequistites) and that `job d` is *waiting* (has one or more unfinished prerequisties).
+The status indicator in square brackets indicates the numbers of finished, available and waiting jobs in the task, respectively.

 # Views